Sacamano604/imgur-scraper/README.md

 # Imgur Scraper

+## Info
+Varation of [s992's imgur scraper](https://github.com/s992/imgur-scraper).
+Imgur seemed to be throttling scrapes to 10 images so I'm using the imgur API with this.

 ## Usage
-`node index.js -g [gallery url] -d [download directory]`
+`node index.js -g [gallery id] -d [download directory]`

-* Gallery URL is required and must be the full path to an Imgur gallery.
+* Gallery ID is required and must be the full path to an Imgur gallery.
-* Download directory is not required and will default to "download".
-Unless an absolute path is specified, the download directory will be created relative to `index.js`.
+* Absolute path to a download directory is required or an error will be thrown.
+The download directory will be created relative to `index.js`.

 ## Installation
 1. Clone this repo.